Myanmar court sentences Reuters reporters to 7 years in jail

 As the verdict was announced in the hot Yangon courtroom, Kyaw Soe Oo’s wife started crying, leaning into the lap of the person next to her.
 Outside the court, police and journalists shouted as the two Reuters reporters were led to a truck to be taken away.

+“This is unfair,” Wa Lone told the crowd.
+“I want to say they are obviously threatening our democracy and destroying freedom of the press in our country.”

-“It’s heartbreaking for friends and colleagues and family of Wa Lone and Kyaw Soe Oo, who in addition to the outrage many will feel, are deprived of their friends and colleagues, husband and father,” Kevin Krolicki, Reuters regional editor for Asia, said outside the court.
+Kevin Krolicki, Reuters regional editor for Asia, said outside the court that it was “heartbreaking for friends and colleagues and family of Wa Lone and Kyaw Soe Oo, who in addition to the outrage many will feel, are deprived of their friends and colleagues, husband and father.”

 Wa Lone, 32, and Kyaw Soe Oo, 28, both testified they suffered from harsh treatment during their initial interrogations.
 Their several appeals for release on bail were rejected.
 Wa Lone’s wife, Pan Ei Mon, gave birth to the couple’s first child in Yangon on Aug.
 10, but Wa Lone has not yet seen his daughter.